embumila/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Printing every minutes of the day
+Printing the 9 times table